MailTape/MailTape-v1/_posts/2014-09-21-Harleighblu.md

 ---

 <p id="introduction">
-This morning, we're back and with a lady: please welcome Harleighblu..
-Please welcome the young and amazing belgian producer [LUUUL](https://soundcloud.com/luuul "LUUUL Soundcloud").</p>
+This morning, we're back and with a lady: please welcome Harleighblu.</p>

 # Soul Vibes